Blackfury7/Hospital-Management-System/README.md

 1. Clone the repo: `git clone https://github.com/example/hospital-management-system.git`
 2. Install the dependencies: `pip install -r requirements.txt`
 3. Start the development server: `python manage.py runserver`

+## Note:

+The project is currently in progress, and some functionalities may not be fully functional at this time.

+I am working on scaling the application by containerizing it and implementing Nginx as a reverse proxy and load balancer.

+Thank you for your patience and understanding.

 ## Contributing